Effects of Hurricane Wilma in Florida: Monroe County

 Tidal flooding impacted beachfront structures by a minor to moderate degree at Key Colony Beach, while piers at condominiums and resorts were extensively damaged or destroyed.
 On Boot Key, Fat Deer Key, Stirrup Key, Tingler Island, and Vaca Key – five of the islands which comprise the city of Marathon – fences roofing, siding, signs, shrubs, and trees experienced minor to moderate wind damage.
 Some structures on the north and south coasts on the five islands suffered coastal flooding impact.
 The storm damaged much of the infrastructure at the city's public beach.
 Storm surge also destroyed a seawall, a pier, two poolhouses, and eight mobile homes on Crawl and Grassy keys, while some businesses, dwellings, hotels, and eight seawalls received major water damage.
 The storm caused damage to the first floor siding of home in Coco Plum Beach and destroyed a pier nearby.

-The bayside of Long Key, including the city of Layton, experienced significant coastal flooding, particularly at the west end of the island, where several single-family homes sustained water damage or were undermined by waves.
+The bayside of Long Key experienced significant coastal flooding, particularly at the west end of the island, where several single-family homes sustained water damage or were undermined by waves.
 All buildings at the Keys Marine Lab suffered extensive tidal flooding damage.
 The hurricane destroyed 60 campsites at Long Key State Park.
 Throughout the islands comprising Islamorada – Tea Table Key, Lower Matecumbe Key, Upper Matecumbe Key, Windley Key and Plantation Key – storm surge left extensive coastal flooding.
 Waves swept away or severely damaged 36 docks and piers on Plantation Key, 16 on Upper Matecumbe Key, and 8 on Windley Key, while Windley Key reported lesser damage to some docks and piers.
 On Upper Matecumbe Key, major damage to revetments and close to 300 ft of concrete seawalls occurred.
 Coastal flooding damaged the Islamorada village hall damaged beyond repair, forcing officials to temporarily relocate to the fire station.
 The islands also experienced light to moderate wind damage.

 Most buildings in Key Largo suffered only light wind damage, though one business lost its roof.
 Storm surge and abnormally high tides flooded several single-family homes on the Florida Bay side of the island, damaged many docks, and destroyed a 100 ft concrete seawall in Tavernier.
 The Monroe County Sheriff's Office closed an 18 mi stretch of U.S. Route 1 between Key Largo and Florida City and Card Sound Road due to debris and flooding.
 The storm also impacted the mainland areas of the county.
 At Flamingo, a ghost town located in Everglades National Park, many of the facilities were severely damaged, forcing park officials to prohibit camping, lodging, and other services.